-The western honey bee (Apis mellifera, Figure 1) is conceivably the most important pollinator in Florida and American agricultural landscapes.
-The honey bee is credited with approximately 85% of the pollinating activity necessary to supply about one-quarter to one-third of the nation's food supply.
-Over 50 major crops in the United States and at least 13 in Florida either depend on honey bees for pollination or produce more abundantly when honey bees are plentiful.
-Rental of honey bee colonies for pollination purposes is a highly demanded service and a viable component of commercial beekeeping and agriculture.
-Bee colonies are moved extensively across the country for use in multiple crops every year.
-There are also over 3,000 registered beekeepers in Florida, managing a total of more than 400,000 honey bee colonies and producing between 10-20 million pounds of honey annually.
+The western honey bee (Apis mellifera, Figure 1) is conceivably the most important pollinator in Florida and American agricultural landscapes (Calderone 2012).
+Over 50 major crops in the United States and at least 13 in Florida either depend on honey bees for pollination or produce more yield when honey bees are plentiful (Delaplane and Mayer 2000).
+Rental of honey bee colonies for pollination purposes is a common management strategy for growers of pollinator-dependent crops.
+Thus, bee colonies are moved extensively across the United States for use in multiple